 The first method was simply to average the rankings across all three evaluations.
 This method was based on the assumption that the methods and categorizations used in the different criteria cannot all be reduced to a single numerical metric, and therefore only the ranking itself should be used.
-Its weakness is that it does not reflect the size or strength of differences in rankings, nor does it weight the relative importance of the three Criteria.
 It produced the following result: